dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 ### Implementation details

 Regardless if you decide to use the cookiecutter template or manually create the plugin, this section will go over each method that is required to be implemented.
-The table below provides a high-level overview of the classes, methods, and macros you may have to define for your data platform.
+The following table provides a high-level overview of the classes, methods, and macros you may have to define for your data platform.

 | File | Component     | <div style={{width:'350px'}}>Purpose</div>    |
 | ---- | ------------- | --------------------------------------------- |